zchking/docs/pages/katalon-studio/docs/katalon-help.md

 **Recents**

 This tab will display any recent opened Katalon Studio projects.
-If you are new to Katalon Studio, this tab will display the message "You haven’t opened any projects recently."
+If you are new to Katalon Studio, this tab will display the message "You haven't opened any projects recently."

 ![](../../images/katalon-studio/docs/katalon-help/image2018-8-2 14_49_39.png)